WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Children of the Corn (1984)

-starring: Peter Horton, Linda Hamilton and R.G.
+Starring: Peter Horton, Linda Hamilton and R.G.
 Armstrong

-With films such as The Horrible House on The Hill and Bloody Birthday, Children of the Corn is one of the many additional killer kid slashers made during the golden age of its kin, though in here, while the slasher cliches are present, the bigger impact on what made Children of the Corn a cult success was its religious theme.
+With films such as The Horrible House on The Hill (1974) and Bloody Birthday (1981), Children of the Corn (1984) is one of the many killer kid slashers made during the golden age of its kin, though in here, while the slasher cliches are present, the bigger impact on what made this title a cult success is its stronger emphasis on religious horror.

-Adult roles were minimal and, frankly, very average in your standard horror movie manner; though they're chummier to each other compared to King's short, Horton and Hamilton's characters soon fell to a more standard alpha male and damsel in distress characters commonly found in monster flicks.The child casting in Children of the Corn had its sights on John Franklin as the squeaky-voiced child preacher from hell and his warmongering lieutenant, Malachai, courtesy of Courtney Gains who don his role with much sick sense of slaughter and blood lust.
-Including to the change from the original prose was the inclusion of two tykes, Job and Sarah, who were there to side with our heroes through their time of need, acting as their insight to the cult's doings.
-Playing them were Robby Kiger and Anne Marie McEvoy, with much adorableness and amateurish child acting to go along a script made for their character to serve as a hopeful and more good-natured part of the film.
-The rest are either random kids with scythes and sickles, though their monstrous number does make them intimidating around a vicinity that's hardly populated.
-(And with decent camera work, too.)
+Adult roles here are minimal and, frankly, very average in your standard horror movie manner; though they're chummier to each other compared to King's short, Horton and Hamilton's characters soon fall into a more standard toughened hero and damsel in distress characters commonly found in monster flicks.
+The child casting in Children of the Corn (1984), though, sets its sights on John Franklin as the squeaky-voiced child preacher from hell and his warmongering lieutenant, Malachai, courtesy of Courtney Gains who don his role with much sick sense of slaughter and blood lust.
+A slight deviation from the original prose is the inclusion of two tykes, Job and Sarah, who are there to side with our heroes through their time of need, acting as their insight to the cult's doings.
+Playing them were Robby Kiger and Anne Marie McEvoy, with much adorable child acting to go along a script made for their character to serve as a hopeful and more good-natured outlook within the story, in contrast to the army of kids with scythes and sickles, their monstrous number making them intimidating around a vicinity that's hardly populated.

 Bodycount: